 - Students engage with youth to enhance/encourage their healthy development through appropriate activities.

 - Due to the relational nature of the work, self-awareness and personal wellness are integral in maintaining healthy and productive relationships.

 Methods of Instruction

-- Community placement and supervision
+- Community placement and on-site supervision

 Means of Assessment